Saafan/ATourOfCPlusPlus/README.md

-Note Taken through out reading from repositry can be found here:
+Note Taken through out reading from Tour Of C++ can be found here:

 http://saafan.xyz/?cat=12